ArjFaber/arjfaber.github.io/_publications/2009-10-01-paper-title-number-1.md

   .video-tile video {
     width: 100%;
     height: 100%;
-    object-fit: cover; /* Use object-fit: cover for the grid */
+    object-fit: contain; /* Use object-fit: cover for the grid */
     display: block;
     filter: grayscale(20%);
     transition: all 0.4s ease;